Rotorua is New Zealand’s Best Travel Destination! But is it worth visiting?

 - skydiving, based at Rotorua airport…NZone is the company

 You can also check out the Maori culture, Rotorua is known to be its heartland.
-You can enjoy visiting Maori villages, view their arts and crafts, taste their food and perform with them their traditional songs and war dances.
+You can enjoy visiting Maori villages, view their arts and crafts, taste their food and perform with them their, Traditional Songs and Haka.

 Video – Mitai Maori Village

 There is a wide range of accommodation in Rotorua starting with camping grounds ideal for those travelling New Zealand by campervan or using a tent and a car, plus many backpacker hostels and Rotorua has an impressive list of Motels, Hotels, and Resorts that you can choose from.

-Many hotels and resorts offer unique locations overlooking geothermal parks or one of the many lakes in the Rotorua area, as well as private thermal hot pools.
+Many hotels and resorts offer off peak deals or is some cases unique locations overlooking Active Geothermal Parks or one of the many lakes in the Rotorua area, as well as private thermal hot pools.

 Relaxing In Rotorua

 The bonus for all visitors to Rotorua, especially the active traveller – is the many natural Hot Pools… You simply can’t beat a relaxing soak in Rotorua’s hot pools after spending a hard day – mountain biking, hiking, rafting, riding the luge… or a long day sightseeing.

 If you think about it, A visit to Rotorua New Zealand should be compulsory!